To maximize value, property owners should tune out the distractions

 So what can owners control?
 Let’s talk about the biggest areas.

 This one is straightforward.
 It's quite simple (if not easy, per se) for owners to keep their property operating in tip-top shape.
 Whether that means HVAC, elevators, or even just sweeping and vacuuming, this is a matter of paying staff to handle the work.
 Of course, it's even easier for owners to lose points with their tenants by neglecting to properly maintain their spaces.

 It's a little less straightforward to ensure high-quality marketing goes into a space, but still completely under the owner's control.
 Whether that means hiring a broker or pounding the pavement themselves, drumming up good business just takes time and money.

 It might be a little harder to redesign a property than to ensure it stays well-maintained and freshly painted, but this is also an opportunity for owners to add real value.
 Perhaps that means modifying unit layouts to "get with the times" or perhaps it means putting gardens in where a concrete courtyard was - it's up to the landlord.

 Regardless of what a building looks like, the way tenants interact with their space is something that landlords can ensure is of the highest caliber.
-That means ensuring access control systems are easy to interact with, delivering a stress-free communication system, and connecting occupants to their neighborhood.
+That means ensuring access control systems are easy to interact with, delivering a stress-free communication system and the right amenities, and connecting occupants to their neighborhood.